1DV020/homepage/en/Module02/seminar.md

 ##Deadline
 The seminar is **8/02 2017** and it is compulsory.
 Absence must be notified in advance and supplementation is done in the form of a written report.
-The report shall be submitted no later than 3 days after the seminar and contains detailed answers to all seminar questions. <br />
+The report shall be submitted, via email to Petko Gerdzhikov <pg222dt@student.lnu.se>, no later than 3 days after the seminar and contains detailed answers to all seminar questions. <br />
 **NOTE!** The report applies only to those who can not attend the seminar.